OppaAI/AGi/VCS.md

 ## Overview

 The **Vital Circulatory System (VCS)** is a conceptual framework for managing the "heartbeat" and vital signals of robots (VTC) and servers (VCC) in a distributed ROS2 architecture.
-It mimics human physiology at a simplified level to organize systems, modules, and nodes for robotics operations.
+It mimics human physiology at a simplified level to organize systems, modules, and nodes for robotics operations, and provides robust, mutual awareness between robot and server, ensuring reliable operation in distributed AGI robot setups.
+Inspired by biological circulatory systems, VCS acts as the "blood flow" that keeps the entire system alive and self-aware.

 The Vital Circulatory System (VCS) is designed to:
 - Continuously monitor the health of robots through **heartbeat signals**.